12 Times Aspirin Won’t Work—And Could Be Dangerous

 Even though aspirin is available without a prescription, take the directions seriously.
 According to a survey conducted by the American Gastroenterological Association (AGA), we’re not as careful as we should be with over-the-counter medications.
 “More than one quarter of chronic-pain sufferers said they are willing to take more of an OTC pain medicine than directed because they believe it will provide faster and stronger relief,” says Dr. Williams.
 “This mistake can be a deadly one because it places the user at risk for serious side effects from a potential overdose, including liver damage, ulcers, and even death.”

 Pay attention to how you feel after taking aspirin, since many of us tend to ignore minor allergic reactions.
 These reactions are not limited to aspirin, either.
 “I’ve seen a number of patients who have developed an allergy to anti-inflammatory medicines, including Advil, Motrin, etc.—the whole family of NSAIDS,” says Dr. Yanni.
 “People who have the allergy may experience a variety of symptoms, including hives, feelings of your throat closing, itchiness, and more.”
-Avoid these other 10 medication mistakes that hurt your health.
+In addition to ignoring side effects of aspirin, you should also avoid these other 10 medication mistakes that hurt your health.

 If you are under 18 years old